rameshagowda/rameshagowda.github.io/_posts/2023-09-04-medallion-msfabric.md

 ---
-title: Medallion Lakehouse Architecture in a MS Fabric lakehouse
+title: Medallion Lakehouse Architecture with Microsoft Fabric
 date: 2023-09-05 12:00 -500
-categories: [Architecture, Azure, Fabric, Data]
+categories: [Architecture,Azure,Fabric,Data]
 tags: [medallion, lakehouse, azure, microsoft-fabric]
 author: gowda
 ---
+## Introduction

 This blog outlines steps involved in building a medallion lakehouse architecture in a microsoft fabric lakehouse using notebooks.

     * Create a Workspace
     * Create a Lakehouse
     * Upload data to the Bronze layer